 Factors Affecting Production and Cost

-- Labor Costs and Productivity: Labor costs, including wages, benefits, and training, make up a significant portion of production expenses.
-Efficient labor management and improved productivity can lead to lower costs and higher output.
+- Labor Costs and Productivity: Labor costs, which constitute wages along with benefits and training, make a significant portion of production costs.
+Therefore, efficient labor management and productivity can bring costs down while increasing output.

 Production and Cost Analysis FAQs